nicolacimmino/MorseDecoder/README.md

-The goal of this project is to develop a device able to listen for audio containing morse code audio and decode it to text to serial port.
+The goal of this project is to develop a device able to listen for audio containing morse code and decode its text to serial port.

 The hardware is a very simple board I used in many other my DSP projects, just an Arduino Nano with a microphone and a pre-amp.